 Buyer preference for hybrids reached a historic high for Lexus in the U.S. in 2022, with 21.3 percent of total sales volume electrified.
 In 2020, Lexus sold 14,411 units of the RX Hybrid, but this figure was significantly up in 2021 with the Japanese carmaker selling 18,981 units.
 In 2022, the company delivered 17,194 units of the hybrid SUV, 9.4% lower than in the same period in 2021 (18,981 units), as the local division was preparing to receive the new generation SUV, and battled supply chain challenges.

 Upcoming Lexus SUV models

-In addition to the next-gen RX, a number of new Lexus SUV models are heading to dealer showrooms in the next three years.
-The first is the 2023 Lexus RZ, which will arrive in the U.S. in December 2022.
-2023 would be the year the Lexus RX L successor goes on sale.
-Made at the Princeton plant (Indiana), USA, it could arrive as the Lexus TX.
+In addition to the next-gen RX, a number of new Lexus SUV models are heading to dealer showrooms in the next two years.
+The first is the 2023 Lexus RZ, which will arrive in the U.S. in early 2023.
+Later that year, the Lexus RX L successor goes on sale.
+Made at the Princeton plant (Indiana), USA, it will arrive as the Lexus TX.

-Riding atop a new platform, packing more space and new features, including a brand-new, U.S.-developed infotainment system, and available with plug-in hybrid technology, the 2023 Lexus RX is a massive upgrade.
-The fifth generation of the best-selling Lexus model in America is one of the best options in the mid-size luxury SUV segment, that is if you’re looking for a conventional model.
-Lexus is bringing the RZ a few months later for customers who can shell out more and are ready to switch to EVs.
+Riding atop a new platform, packing more space and features, including a brand-new, U.S.-developed infotainment system, and armed with plug-in hybrid technology, the 2023 Lexus RX is a massive upgrade.
+The fifth generation of the best-selling Lexus in America is a top pick in the mid-size luxury SUV segment, that is if you’re looking for a conventional gas-engined model.
+Lexus is also driving the RZ into America in 2023 for customers who can shell out extra and are ready to switch to EVs.

 2023 Lexus RX FAQs